West Yorkshire Fire & Rescue Service: Fire stations

 plus 40 fire stations grouped into five districts:

 The number of fire stations has changed in recent years as stations are closed, merged, or new ones opened.

 Stanningley fire station was opened in February 2003 to replace the two closed stations at Bramley and Pudsey.

 Pontefract fire station opened in 2012 to replace the older Pontefract station with Knottingley fire station closing completely.

 South Kirkby fire station replaced South Elmsall fire station (wholetime) and Hemsworth fire station (retained) in 2015.

 Shipley fire station moved to a new site in May 2017 on Valley Road, closer to Bradford.
 The new station replaced the old Shipley fire station (located in Saltaire) and Idle fire station, which closed completely.

 WYFRS planned to merge Moortown and Cookridge fire stations on one site.
 Outline permission to redevelop the site for housing was approved in June 2017.

 Keighley fire station is due to be demolished and a completely new structure will be built on the site. £2.2 million was set aside for the project in 2019, however, the Covid pandemic halted works on the site.

+Cleckheaton Fire Station which housed the Technical Rescue Unit closed in 2025.
+It was relocated to the new Spen Valley Community Fire Station on the grounds of the Birkenshaw Headquarters.